ibmverse/verse-developer/_docs/en/10-verse-extension-points.md

 - If it determines the mail is OK to send it can allow it to be sent without any further action from the user.
 - If it wants to display a warning to the user but still allow them to send the mail it can display a UI and re-enable the send button.
 - If it wants to block the user from sending the mail it can display a UI and leave the send button disabled.
-- In case the external application fails to load, the â€˜Sendâ€™ button will be automatically re-enabled and a message will be displayed to the user warning them that there is risk associated with sending the mail because the extension to which validates mails cannot be loaded.
+- In case the external application fails to load, the ‘Send’ button will be automatically re-enabled and a message will be displayed to the user warning them that there is risk associated with sending the mail because the extension to which validates mails cannot be loaded.

 &nbsp;

 #### Required Properties for a Before On Send
 - {string} `id` The id for the custom name picker.
-- {string} `url` The widgetâ€™s url, when the Send button is clicked, the URL is opened in a hidden iframe.
+- {string} `url` The widget’s url, when the Send button is clicked, the URL is opened in a hidden iframe.

 &nbsp;